Tag

 • Best default route: Tokyo, Hakone or Fuji if you want it, Kyoto, Osaka or Kansai, then one regional addition.

-• Best planning rule: keep about 70% classic route and 30% beyond the Golden Route.
+• Best planning rule: keep about 70% classic route (Tokyo, Hakone, Kyoto, Hiroshima) and 30% beyond.

-• Good first-trip pace: 4 nights in Tokyo, 1 night around Fuji or in a ryokan (traditional Japanese inn), 3 nights in Kyoto, 1 to 2 nights in Osaka or Kansai, and 3 to 4 nights for one regional extension.
+• Good first-trip pace: 4 nights in Tokyo, 1 night around Fuji or in a ryokan (traditional Japanese inn), 3 nights in Kyoto, 1 to 2 nights in Osaka, Kanazawa, or Hiroshima, and 3 to 4 nights for one regional extension.

 • What I would cut first: Okinawa, several one-night towns in a row, and any plan that adds too many major extra corridors on top of Tokyo, Hakone, Kyoto, and Osaka.